EliaTogni/Univault/Classes/Simulation.md

 When we get the cumulative distribution function of a random variable, we basically have everything about it.
 So we will now focus on the measurement of some parameters of this distribution.
 We know that to understand a random variable we need the distribution function but we can still be satisfied by some other parameters that may be enough to support our decisions.

 ## Estimators and Interval Estimates
 The expected value $\theta$ is one of the things we need the most but there is no way to compute it from a simulated variable: we can only compute it from the random variables that we know theoretically.
 We can, however, compute an approximation $\tilde{\theta}$ of it, that we try to understand from the data.
 That is what we call an **estimate**.
-And how can we move from a set of measurement to an estimate?
+And how can we move from a set of measurements to an estimate?
 We obviously apply a function, called an **estimator**.

 We are interested in what we define as **unbiased and reliable estimators**.
 If we draw $n$ random values from our random variable and compute a function of them, the result is still a random value.
 If the expected value of this random variable is matching the theoretical value we are looking for, then the estimator is unbiased.